kagizaraya/scythe_build_guide/README_en.md

 * Flux remover
 * Solder wick

+# Build procedure

+For the pre-soldered edition, proceed with building from the section "[Verify that it is recognized as a USB device](#verify-that-it-is-recognized-as-a-usb-device)".

+For the pre-soldered edition with the backlight LED, proceed with building from the section "[Solder resistors for backlight (optional)](#solder-resistors-for-backlight-optional)"

 ## Solder MPUs
 1. Place the ● mark (pin 1 marking) on the MPU aligned with the ○ mark on the board.